Eleven (film)

-Eleven is a 2025 Indian crime thriller film written and directed by Lokkesh Ajls.
+Eleven is a 2025 Indian slasher film written and directed by Lokkesh Ajls.
 The film was shot simultaneously in Tamil and Telugu.
-It stars Naveen Chandra and Reyaa Hari with Abhirami, Ravi Varma, Dileepan, Riythvika, Shashank, Aadukalam Naren and Arjai in pivotal roles.
+It stars Naveen Chandra, alongside Reyaa Hari, Abhirami, Ravi Varma, Dileepan, Riythvika, Shashank, Aadukalam Naren and Arjai in pivotal roles.
 The film has music composed by D. Imman, cinematography handled by Karthik Ashokan and editing by N. B. Srikanth.

 Eleven was theatrically released on 16 May 2025.
 The film received positive reviews from critics and audience.
 While some found the plot predictable in the first half, the movie is praised for its layered second half with twists, compelling suspense, and strong performances, especially by Naveen Chandra.
 Additionally, the background score by D. Imman and cinematography by Karthik Ashokan were highlighted as positive aspects.